Young Artist Programs for High School Students

-Young Artist Programs at DCAD are designed for middle and high school students who are eager to pursue an art and design education.
-Click here to view a four-minute “Comcast Newsmakers” interview with Community Programs director Randle Reed discussing this summer’s camp and Pre-College opportunities.
+Young Artist Programs at DCAD are designed for high school students who are eager to pursue an art and design education.
+Click here to view a four-minute “Comcast Newsmakers” interview with Community Programs director Randle Reed discussing this summer’s Pre-College opportunities.

 Weeks (Monday – Friday)

 – July 9 – 13

 – Rising Senior

 Offering Programs in

 – Graphic Design